Social Change in the Digital Age

 In order to successfully complete the course, students will be required to take a mandatory final exam, consisting of a computer test featuring 30 closed-ended questions (correct answer: 1 point; wrong answer/no answer: 0 points).
 The passing grade is 18.
 Students will be evaluated on their understanding of the key concepts and ideas discussed throughout the semester.
-Thus, a close reading and study of the required texts is indispensable.
+Thus, a close reading and study of the required texts is necessary.
 The exam also focuses on content presented in the instructor’s presentations, case studies, and shared resources such as summaries, diagrams, flowcharts, concept maps etc. Sample questions will be provided in advance via the IULM Community page to help students prepare for the test.

-Online only (Teams or Skype); appointment only.
-Wednesdays, 2 - 4 pm.
+Online only (Teams or Skype); appointment only; Wednesdays, 2 - 4 pm.

 Please contact the instructor via email to make an appointment.